Demolition woman, can I be your man?

 Those songs summon memories of laying there close, both of us having inadvertently turned our heads to face each other, leading to an awkward moment of locked eyes and our first nervous kiss.

 We sat up, facing each other, legs crossed, knees touching, too bashful to make eye contact at first.
 I’m certain I was blushing bright red.
 Without looking up, she laid her hands open on her knees and I held them, her fingers curling around mine.
 We leaned in and kissed several times, mixed with smiles and a few relieved laughs.
-The eye contact was easier after that.
+Eye contact was easier after that.

 That’s more-or-less how the rest of those dream-like days went, punctuated with little adventures, such as the ‘secret’ waterfall we walked an hour for her to show me, our laughably naive attempt to walk up Mt.
 Manitou, the initially terrifying Cog Railway, drinking from all eight natural springs and then puking, buttermilk pie at The Dutch Kitchen, and a chipmunk park up in the mountains (I kid you not — Google it) where we had the little animals eating out of our hands.
 Those were all, on their own, memorable times, but what made them special was Haley.

 At the end of Summer I had to go home to my father.
 I didn’t see her that last day to say goodbye.
 That bothered me more than I ever would have admitted.
 I wanted to stay, but I worried about my dad being all alone.
 Even so, I asked my mom if I could come back later and live with them and she said of course, but things don’t always work out the way you want.
-Of course no one takes the infatuation of a fourteen-year-old boy too seriously, but I still remember her, still remember the songs we listened to together, and I still have my picture of her from the photo booth in the arcade.
+Of course no one takes the infatuation of a 13-year-old boy too seriously, but I still remember her, still remember the songs we listened to together, and I still have my picture of her from the photo booth in the arcade.